3dinventions/ref/README.md

 # ref
-A super simple bash script to create command references
+A super simple bash script to create command references.
+I have a hard time remembering commands so I made an easy searchable glossary of commands.
+When I come across a command that I often forget, I add it to my reference glossary.
+This script allows you to quickly search for command keywords or descriptions.

 Usage: